Blaisorblade/pdbp.github.io/index.md

     println(meaning(containedZero))
     println(meaning(containedTrue))
 ```
-*is the same* for `usingBoxMeaningOfValuesCoveredByCap` and usingBagMeaningOfValuesCoveredByCap, usingCapMeaningOfValuesContainedInBox and `usingFezMeaningOfValuesContainedInBox`.
+is the same for `usingBagMeaningOfValuesContainedInBox`, `usingBoxMeaningOfValuesContainedInBox`, `usingCapMeaningOfValuesContainedInBox` and `usingFezMeaningOfValuesContainedInBox`.

 In this case we talk about only two lines of code, but, hopefully, you get the point.